Skip to main content

 Medical history and physical exam

-Your doctor will want to get your medical history to learn more about your symptoms.
-The doctor might also ask about possible risk factors and your family history.
+Your doctor will ask about your medical history to learn more about your symptoms.
+The doctor might also ask about possible risk factors for bladder cancer, including your family history.

 A physical exam can provide information about possible signs of bladder cancer and other health problems.
 The doctor might do a digital rectal exam (DRE), during which a gloved, lubricated finger is put into your rectum.
 If you are a woman, the doctor might do a pelvic exam as well.
 During these exams, the doctor can sometimes feel a bladder tumor, determine its size, and feel if and how far it has spread.

-If the doctor finds things that aren't normal, you may to have lab tests done and you might be referred to a urologist for further tests and treatment.
-(A urologist is a doctor who specializes in diseases of the urinary system and male reproductive system.)
+If you’re seeing your primary care doctor, you might also be referred to a urologist for further tests and treatment.
+A urologist is a doctor who specializes in diseases of the urinary system and male reproductive system.

 Urine lab tests